 “Honored to have hosted Assistant Secretary of Commerce Alejandra Y. Castillo at eBridge and to have had the opportunity to share the vision of this project and the opportunities that can be developed in our region from venture creation to growth and workforce development.
 On behalf of UTRGV, thank you for the open conversation,” said Ufland.

-BCIC President and CEO, Josh Mejia, said the partners involved with the construction of the eBridge Center have been working tirelessly to ensure this center serves as a model for other cities looking to do the same.
+Nathan Burkhart, BCIC Director of Business Development, said the partners involved with the construction of the eBridge Center have been working tirelessly to ensure this center serves as a model for other cities looking to do the same.